 I have been wanting a new shower curtain in one of my bathrooms for quite some time.
 This particular bathroom is pretty small and doesn’t have a window so it can be quite dark.
 For the past few years, I just had a plain white shower curtain hanging and it was getting pretty worn and kept shrinking in the wash.

 I had found this bolt of muslin for next to nothing last year (literally… it was 90% off!!!) so decided to use some of it to make the new shower curtain.
-As much a I love the look of natural muslin (I think it is so pretty looking!), I wanted something with some colour for this particular space.
+As much as I love the look of natural muslin (I think it is so pretty looking!), I wanted something with some colour for this particular space.

 Dying fabric with paint is quite easy but if you are trying to achieve a certain colour, as I was, it may take a little trial and error.
 I used Country Chic Paint in Cherry Blossom (pink) and an orange colour (that for the life of me, I can’t remember the name of) to mix with the water.
-Tip: do not use latex paint for dying… chalk type paints like County Chic or Annie Sloan or a milk paint like Miss Mustard Seed work best.
+Tip: do not use latex paint for dying… chalk paints like County Chic or Annie Sloan or a milk paint like Miss Mustard Seed work best.

 To dye the fabric, simply add some of the paint to a bucket of room temperature water, add some table salt (to help set the colour), and drop in the fabric.
 Make sure to swirl it around to soak up the water and dye and then let it sit for a while depending on how concentrated you want the colour to be.
 Tip: I would strongly suggest doing this project outside so that you don’t have to worry about getting the dye on anything 🙂